Frost Mage Torghast Guide and Best Anima Powers — Shadowlands 9.0.2

 Frostbite Wand halving the health of a mob means that if you can

-kill it in those 4 seconds, you've saved yourself a ridiculous amount of time.
+kill it in those 4 seconds, you have saved yourself a ridiculous amount of time.

 This is generally paired with large scale AoE damage, such as